caffeinated01/chip-8/README.md

 `Usage: chip8 [-v] [-s <scale>] -r <rom_path>` \
 `-v` is for verbose logging. ommit this to disable verbose logging \
 `-s` is for scale.
 Scale is multiplied to original display height and width, 64 and 32.
-A scale of 10 would result in a window that is 640px by 320px large \
+A scale of 10 would result in a window that is 640px by 320px large.
+Defaulted as 10 \
+`-d` is for cycle delay.
+Defaulted as 1 \
 `-r` is for path to rom. \
 Example usage: